dschlee/robotic-arm/README.md

 ## Introduction
 This is an Arduino based micro servo robotic arm with an ultrasonic sensor.
-This project was inspired by the verious DIY robotic arm projects found on YouTube, GitHub and the Arduino ProjectHub.
+This project was inspired by the various DIY robotic arm projects found on YouTube, GitHub and the Arduino ProjectHub.
 I wanted to build a similar robot using mostly household items, without the need of a 3D printer.

 ## Code and Recources
-- Environment: Arduino IDE, Visual Studio Code -> PlatformIO
+- Environment: Arduino IDE, Visual Studio Code -> PlatformIO extension
 - Libraries: Servo, NewPing